Multiunit I.I.D. Prophet Inequalities via Extreme Value Asymptotics: Introduction

 Prophet inequalities are fundamental results that capture the extent to which online resource allocation algorithms, operating under limited foresight, can approximate the performance of an all-knowing prophet.
 They have attracted significant attention in recent years due to their close connection to posted-price mechanisms; \cite{Hajiaghayi, Haghiaghayi2018,chawla2010,correa2019}.
 Beyond the classical single-unit setting, multi-unit prophet inequalities and their generalizations arise naturally in a wide range of economic and operational contexts, including online advertising, revenue management, e-commerce fulfillment, and transportation logistics.

 In this paper, we study the multi-unit i.i.d.\ prophet inequality problem, defined as follows.
 A decision-maker observes a sequence of \(n\) independent, nonnegative rewards arriving sequentially from a known distribution \(F\), and may accept at most \(k\) rewards, where \(k,n\) are positive integers satisfying \(k \leq n\).
-Upon the arrival of each reward, the decision-maker must make an immediate and irrevocable accept-or-reject decision.
+Upon the arrival of each reward, the decision-maker must make an irrevocable accept-or-reject decision before seeing future rewards.

 The performance of adaptive and non-adaptive algorithms in this setting has been studied from several perspectives, including the multi-secretary problem (see \cite{cayley1875,moser1956,arlotto2019}) and the design of posted-price mechanisms in online marketplaces (see \cite{alaei,correa2019,correa2021}).
 In a posted-price selling mechanism, a decision-maker seeks to sell \(k\) units of a product in an online marketplace.
 The \(n\) i.i.d.\ reward realizations in the multi-unit prophet inequality problem can be interpreted as the independent product valuations of a sequentially arriving stream of \(n\) potential buyers.
 The threshold set by an algorithm at any time for accepting an arriving reward then corresponds to the take-it-or-leave-it price posted by the seller.